rmshaffer/rmshaffer.github.io/index.md

 ---
 <img src="/images/portrait.jpg" style="float: right; padding: 0px 0px 20px 20px" width="125" alt="Photo of Ryan Shaffer" />

-I'm currently a Ph.D. candidate in the [Häffner group](https://ions.berkeley.edu) at UC Berkeley and the
+I'm currently a Ph.D. candidate in the [Häffner ion trap group](https://ions.berkeley.edu) at UC Berkeley and the
 [NSF Challenge Institute for Quantum Computation (CIQC)](https://ciqc.berkeley.edu).
-I'm also a graduate student intern in the [OVER-QC group](https://overqc.sandia.gov/) at Sandia National Laboratories.
+I'm also a graduate student intern in the [OVER-QC group](https://overqc.sandia.gov/) at Sandia National Labs.
-My research interests include trapped-ion quantum computing, quantum circuit synthesis, and experimental verification of analog quantum simulations.
+My research interests include trapped-ion quantum computing, quantum circuit synthesis, and experimental verification of quantum computation and analog quantum simulation.

 For more about me, see the [About](./about.md) page.